IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 * `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for buckets.
 Default value is `public`.

 * Nested `archive_rule` block have the following structure:
-	*	`archive_rule.rule_id` : (Optional, string) Unique identifier for the rule.
+	*	`archive_rule.rule_id` : (Optional, Computed, string) Unique identifier for the rule.
 Archive rules allow you to set a specific time frame after which objects transition to the archive.
 	*	`archive_rule.enable` :* (Required, bool) (Required) Specifies archive rule status either enable or disable for a bucket.

   *	`archive_rule.days` :* (Required, string)  Specifies the number of days when the specific rule action takes effect.